emirhansilsupur/water-bottle-image-classification/README.md

 ### 4.1.
 F-beta Score

 The F-beta score was chosen as the evaluation metric due to imbalanced dataset distribution.
-The F-beta score balances the precision and recall metrics to provide a comprehensive assessment of classification performance.
 The beta parameter is used to adjust the balance between precision and recall.
 The selection of beta=0.5 aims to prioritize precision.
 In this project, minimizing false negatives is crucial rather than giving false alarms.
 Thus, choosing beta=0.5 reflects the use of a precision-focused metric.

 ### 4.2.
 Loss Function